CarlQLange/chatgpt-arcana.el/readme.md

 #### Have a lovely chat
 https://user-images.githubusercontent.com/859820/222718608-b767a663-86f9-4c56-acbe-192e1e91fe26.mp4

+## Usage

+There are various interactive functions available.
+Some of them even work.

+This package, for now, provides the following functionality:

+- Chat with GPT in Emacs with `chatgpt-arcana-chat-start-chat` (this is the best part of this package).
+- Generate text content based on prompt and optionally selected region using `chatgpt-arcana-query`
+- Replace selected text region with generated text content using `chatgpt-arcana-replace-region`
+- Insert generated text at the current cursor position with informative context lines using `chatgpt-arcana-insert-at-point-with-context`
+- Insert generated text at, after or before selected text region using `chatgpt-arcana-insert-after-region` and `chatgpt-arcana-insert-before-region` and `chatgpt-arcana-insert-at-point`

 ## Installation

 ChatGPT-Arcana isn’t on melpa or elpa.
 You can use use-package to install from github: